benroberts999/ampsci/doc/02a-writing_modules.md

-\page modules_custom Writing custom modules and operators
+\page modules_custom Writing custom modules

 \brief Instructions for writing your own custom ampsci modules

+A module is the standard way to do calculations with ampsci wavefunctions -- if none of the built-in modules do what you need, writing your own is straightforward.
+Modules are just C++ functions: you write the physics, ampsci handles the wavefunction.

 * The modules system allows the easy calculation of any atomic properties after the wavefunction has been calculated.
 * Any number of _modules_ can be run by adding a `Module::moduleName{}` block to the input file.
 * Get a list of available modules: `./ampsci -m`
 * See \ref modules for details of currently available modules.
+* See \ref tutorial_modules for a hands-on introduction to using modules.
 * The code is designed so that you can easily create your own modules.
-* You can also write your own operators -- see [Writing your own operator](\ref modules_custom_operator) below.
+* You can also write your own operators -- see \ref modules_custom_operator.

 ## Creating your own module